ajitgiri/angular-restaurant-app03/README.md

 	Now Pushed the project to GitHub:
 	--------------------------------
-	Create the project in GitHub, without Create and initialize README file
+	Create the project in GitHub, without Create and initialize README file Go to the project root folder and Right Clik and open: Git Bash here
 		<- git init
 		<- git remote add origin https://github.com/ajitgiri/angular-restaurant-app03.git
 		<- git remote -v :To check the permisions like (fetch/push)